Zheckan/prep/README.md

-# Repository where will be stored all the notes for preparing for some interviews and playground for me to practice frontend.
+# This is a repository where will be stored all the notes for preparing for some interviews and playground for me to practice it.

 **Main goal of this repository is for me to prepare for Frontend Junior position.
 So this is a pretty note and at the same time playground for me to practice.**